Manzanillo Port

 Manzanillo Port is located in Manzanillo, Monte Cristi Province, Dominican Republic.
-It is very close to the border with Haiti.
+It is on the border of Haiti.

 Overview

 Port of Manzanillo was built in the 1950s by the Dominican Fruit Company (La Grenada), a North American company dedicated to export bananas and other minor fruits of the country.

 This harbor currently is under a leasing-trade for its reconstruction and still been supervised by the Dominican Port Authority.